invoice-x/invoice2data/README.md

 **Note:** You must specify the `output-format` in order to create `output-name`

+Use `--output-name -` (or `/dev/stdout`, `/dev/stderr`) to stream the output to a standard stream instead of a file — handy for piping into other tools (logs go to stderr, so stdout stays clean):

+`invoice2data --output-format json --output-name - invoice.pdf | jq .`

 Specify folder with yml templates. (e.g. your suppliers)

 `invoice2data --template-folder ACME-templates invoice.pdf`